What Does "Likelihood of the Training Data" Actually Mean?

 Misconception 2: “Likelihood is a probability distribution over the data”

 No. Likelihood is a function of the parameters \(\theta\), not the data.
-The data is fixed; we vary \(\theta\) to see which values make the data most probable under the model.
+The data is fixed; \(\theta\) is varied to find values that make the data most probable under the model.

 Misconception 3: “Maximizing likelihood means we’re trying to predict the training data”